PracticingDeveloper/practicingruby.com/_posts/2012-10-28-relationships-between-objects.md

 categories: articles
 author: Gregory Brown
 permalink: articles/relationships-between-objects
+summary: Learn how to model dependencies, notifications, adjustments, and internal object relationships.
+issue_number: '5.7'
 ---

 > **CREDIT:** Although this article is my own work, it is based on ideas I got from